fujitake/vantiq-related/vantiq-cloud-infra-operations/docs/eng/kubernetes-upgrade.md

 # Kubernetes upgrade
- This article describes how to upgrade a Kubernetes cluster running Vantiq by an infrastructure administrator in a Vantiq Private Cloud configuration, and what to keep in mind.
+ This article describes instructions and points to keep in mind for an infrastructure administrator to upgrade a Kubernetes cluster running Vantiq Private Cloud.

 ## AKS upgrade<a id="aks_upgrade"></a>